Last Updated on September 23, 2020 by Nina Ahmedow

 Finding Vegan Cosmetics in Athens

-However, it’s rather difficult to get hold of vegan products in Athens, especially in terms of personal care.
+However, it’s rather difficult to get hold of products that are vegan in Athens, especially in terms of personal care.
 Where many European countries have drug stores where you buy personal care products they’re not really a thing in Greece.
 I have no idea why, but for shampoos, toothpaste, etc. you have to go to the supermarket.
 There is now a chain of drug stores with a few outlets in the city, but they sell very cheap cosmetics that smell bad.
 Not really an option.

 Going out to Eat

 Now, many have argued online that it’s super easy to find vegan food in Greece.
 I’ll say it depends a little bit on how strict you are.
 Most Greeks don’t understand what vegan means.
 And if you explain it to them they might tell you their restaurant serves vegan dishes.
-But if you check back with them about the exact ingredients you’ll often find that things like zucchini fritters contain egg.
+But if you check back with them about the exact ingredients you’ll often find that things like zucchini fritters contain eggs.

 In general, neither Alfonso nor I want to take the risk of being served something that really isn’t vegan.
 Virtually every Greek vegan we know has stories of being served non-vegan dishes that they were told would be vegan.

 Another thing to watch out for is broth.
 Even seemingly vegan dishes may have been cooked with chicken or beef broth.
 Yes, even the rice for stuffed grape leaves or vegetables.
 Broth might even be added to a soup dish that would otherwise be vegan.
 It always depends on the chef’s preference.
+I go into detail about this in my vegan guide to Greece where I break down a few popular Greek dishes and their vegan-friendliness.

 What About Greek Fasting Food?